UPDATED: AUGUST 08, 2023 | 2 MIN READ

 Seven states currently allow this:

-You may qualify for a rider as long as you’re under age 29, single (unmarried), and do not have access to health insurance through your employer.
+You may qualify for a rider if you’re under age 29, single (unmarried), and do not have access to health insurance through your employer.

 A qualifying life event (QLE) is an instance that triggers a special enrollment period for you to purchase health insurance.
 Typically, one has to wait until the open or annual enrollment period to enroll, but a QLE allows you to skip the wait.